starman-underground/starman-underground/README.md

 ## Current Projects
 - **[Track My Jobs AI](https://github.com/starman-underground/track-my-jobs-ai)** - A web application that deploys AI on the edge to deliver powerful insights and organizational capacity without comprimising user privacy.
+Built using React, TypeScript, Transformers.js, and LangGraph.js.
 - **Fortuna Trading Platform** (private) - An automated trading platform that allows for the programmatic creation, backtesting, and execution of strategies driven by a variety of machine learning models and data sources.
-Built using python, OpenCL, and Interactive Brokers.
+Built using Python, LangGraph, and Interactive Brokers.
 Private due to financial data licensing restrictions.

 ## Tech Stack
 <p float = "left">